Performance model API

 Annotated[BADAPerformanceModel | TASOPTPerformanceModel | PianoPerformanceModel | LegacyPerformanceModel, FieldInfo(annotation=NoneType, required=True, discriminator=’model_type’)]

-- class AEIC.types.AircraftState(altitude, aircraft_mass, true_airspeed=None, rate_of_climb=None)
+- class AEIC.performance.types.AircraftState(altitude, aircraft_mass, true_airspeed=None, rate_of_climb=None)

 Aircraft state container for performance model inputs.